Turn your endurance nutrition into a picnic to improve results - and enjoyment - overnight

 Endurance nutrition picnics - conclusion

-Endurance sports are no picnic, but by thinking of your racing and training nutrition in picnic terms and broadening the scope of what can be used - which is anything you like and can carry basically - your performance will get a huge boost as you actively look forward to, and enjoy, every piece of your nutritional journey while also taking maximum fueling benefit from it.
+Endurance sports are no picnic, but by thinking of your racing and training nutrition in picnic terms and broadening the scope of what can be used - anything you like and can carry basically - your performance will get a huge boost as you actively look forward to, and enjoy, every piece of your nutritional journey while also taking maximum fueling benefit from it.